Children's Museum of Atlanta is committed to making hands-on learning through play accessible to all of Atlanta's children and their families.

 - The entire museum is wheelchair accessible.

-- Elevators provide access to Step Up to Science, Lunch Tables and a ramp to access the exterior of the globe in Gateway to the World.
+- Elevators provide access to Step Up to Science, Innovation Station and a ramp to access the exterior of the globe in Gateway to the World.

 - All bathrooms and water fountains are wheelchair accessible.